cumulio-internal/react-chart-library/README.md

 - Connect a second Lumzo dashboard as a chart library
 - Add charts to the grid from the chart library
 - Fully customizable styling and theming
+- Charts, interactivity, querying, filtering, and user access control all automated by Luzmo.

 ## How it works